Brian Auger: Maestro

+Further activities

 In 1989, Auger was musical director for the thirteen-part film retrospective series Villa Fantastica made for German television.
 A live recording of the series, Super Jam (1990), features Auger on piano, Pete York on drums, Dick Morrissey on tenor saxophone, Roy Williams on trombone, Harvey Weston on bass guitar, and singers Zoot Money and Maria Muldaur.

 Auger toured with Eric Burdon in the early 1990s and recorded the live album Access All Areas with him in 1993.
 Oblivion Express was revived in 2005 with recording and touring.
 The group featured Brian Auger, his son Karma Auger on drums, his daughter Savannah Auger on vocals, and Derek Frank on bass.

 In 2012, Auger released Language of the Heart, one of the few solo albums of his career, produced by Tea.
 It features Jeff "Skunk" Baxter and Julian Coryell on guitars.

 In 2014, Auger was invited by producer Gerry Gallagher to record with El Chicano as well as Alphonse Mouzon, David Paich, Alex Ligertwood, Ray Parker Jr., Lenny Castro, Vikki Carr, Pete Escovedo, Peter Michael Escovedo, Salvador Santana, Jessy J, Marcos J. Reyes, Siedah Garrett, Walfredo Reyes Jr., and Spencer Davis.
 In the same year, Brian Auger and Oblivion Express played at the KJAZZ festival in Los Angeles, and toured in Japan and Europe with Karma Auger on drums, daughter Ali Auger on vocals, Alex Ligertwood on vocals, Yarone Levy on guitar, Les King on bass, and Travis Carlton on bass.